Paul's Internet Landfill/ 2023/ My Turn

 After the acute phase ended (but not during the acute phase, which was interesting) I developed a dry hacking cough that manifests any time I do any physical exertion.
 Even if I stood up or walked downstairs I would have a hacking fit.
 It was ridiculous.
 It still is ridiculous, because although the cough has improved it is not gone.
 Now that colder temperatures are upon us I expect this cough will linger for months and months.

-The coygh scared me a lot about Post-exertional Malaise (PEM), which is that thing where if you do any physical exercise at all (say, biking to work) then you are wiped out and your energy gets worse and worse and you are an invalid.
+The cough scared me a lot about Post-exertional Malaise (PEM), which is that thing where if you do any physical exercise at all (say, biking to work) then you are wiped out and your energy gets worse and worse and you are an invalid.
 So I mostly stayed sedentary, which sucked.
 Over the past few days I have been doing a bit of physical work, and although I still have ridiculous coughing fits I am not wiped out by the exertion.
 Yesterday I rode my bike for the first time and I think it was okay (but I rode slowly, and the trip was not long).
 I think I won't be going on Sunday rides for a while.

 I don't think I will recover fully.
 I hope that I recover well enough that I can hold down my job and have some quality of life.
 I am quite scared about contracting COVID again (these new variants are ridiculous) and I don't know what to do about that.

 I know I have been cavalier about COVID but I now confidently assert that it is no joke.
 My case was relatively mild and I had a cushy job that I did not lose and probably I will be okay enough to keep living independently, and I am still suffering consequences of this disease.
-It sycks, and it looks like this pandemic is far from over even though we have collectively decided otherwise.
+It sucks, and it looks like this pandemic is far from over even though we have collectively decided otherwise.